 Please use your University and college email addresses for communication with your supervisors, administrators and your colleges.
 You should check your email regularly as they are used frequently to send messages to students.
 You are also responsible for keeping your personal and contact details up-to-date using Student Self-Service.

-In case you require any further information about this, you may contact the Departmental Communication Officer, Miss Jo Silva (jo.silva@ndorms.ox.ac.uk).
+In case you require any further information about this, you may contact the Departmental Communication Officer, (communications@ndorms.ox.ac.uk).

 Weblearn